Looking to buy inner tubes for your bike, but unsure which one?

 What does this mean?

 The diameter of the tube should be exact and compatible with your wheel’s size.
-On the other hand, the width of the tube may vary in size because it expands and stretches.
+On the other hand, the tube’s width may vary in size because it expands and stretches.

 2. Type of Valve